 We want to support the growing community of our Volunteer Broadband Leadership Team and feel our leaders are our best resource.
-Broads provide the opportunity to any new or returning leader who would like some extra support to join our Mentorship Program and connect with a seasoned leader throughout the year.
-Please contact the Grassroots Leadership Program staff for more information on this opportunity and how to get signed up.
+Broads provide the opportunity to any new or returning leader who would like some extra support to connect with a seasoned leader throughout the year.
+Please contact the Grassroots Leadership Program staff for more information on this opportunity.

-Regional and National Rendezvous:
+Regional and National Rendezvous

 Celebration is often a missed step in the grassroots organizing cycle, but one that is necessary and important.
-During odd years (2017), we hold one national Rendezvous and during even years, multiple regional Rendezvous are held.
+During odd years, we hold one national Rendezvous and during even years, regional Rendezvous are held.
 The entire Broadband leadership team is invited to join together for a multi-day sharing, celebration, and educational event to highlight the work of the Broadbands throughout the year.
-We have speakers, go on hikes, and problem-solve to build and grow our capacity for change... and, because IT IS FUN!
-Because the Rendezvous events are an important part of your participation, we ask that leaders attend whenever possible.
+We have speakers, go on hikes, and problem-solve to build and grow our capacity for change...and, because IT IS FUN!
+Because the Rendezvous events are an important part of your participation and build camaraderie, we ask that leaders attend whenever possible.